 - The Committee shall determine and periodically review stock ownership guidelines.

-- The Committee shall determine the performance metrics, targets and payout schedules for the executives’ annual and longer-term incentive plans.
+- The Committee shall determine the performance metrics, targets and payout schedules for the officers’ annual and longer-term incentive plans.

 - SEC Report